rhiot/rhiot/docs/readme.md

     rhiot deploy-gateway

-From this point forward Rhiot gateway will be installed on your device as `camel-iot-gateway` service and started whenever the device boots up.
+From this point forward Rhiot gateway will be installed on your device as `rhiot-gateway` service and started whenever the device boots up.
 Under the hood, gateway deployer performs the simple port scanning in the local network and attempts to connect to supported devices using the default SSH credentials.